 If you have de Quervain’s, you’ll probably notice:

 - Pain along the back of your thumb, directly over the two tendons.

 - Swelling and pain at the base of your thumb

 - Swelling and pain on the side of your wrist

 The condition can happen gradually or start suddenly.
 In either case, the pain may travel into your thumb or up your forearm.

 It may be hard and painful to move your thumb, particularly when you try to pinch or grasp things.
 The pain may get worse when you move your thumb or wrist.

-The doctor will check your hand to see if it hurts when he puts pressure on the thumb side of your wrist.
+The doctor will check your hand to see if it hurts when they put pressure on the thumb side of your wrist.

 Next, you’ll get the Finkelstein test.
 The doctor will ask you to bend your thumb across your palm.
 Then you’ll bend your fingers down over your thumb to make a fist.
 This movement stretches your tendons.
 If it hurts on the thumb side of your wrist, you probably have de Quervain's tenosynovitis.

 The goal is to ease the pain and inflammation when you move your thumb and to stop it from happening again.
 It involves: